ccooper1982/fcache/docs/src/index.md

-fcache is a data cache, using Google's FlatBuffers over WebSockets.
+fcache is a FlatBuffers cache over WebSockets.

 There is support for key-values, with containers such as arrays and lists, coming soon.